Majdi-Aref/syrian-meals/README.md

     + As soon as you have opened your repository in Gitpod, you can use the terminal to run the necessary commands to build and deploy your website.
     + Using the terminal, create as many html and css files as you need for your project.
     + Using the terminal, create a readme.md file for your project.
-    + Type in the Gitpod's terminal the command: "python3 -m http.server"; this will open your Github's repository through your Gitpod's workspace in a browser.
+    + Type in the Gitpod's terminal the command: "python3 -m http.server", a small window opens at the right bottom corner.
+    + In that small window, click on "Open browser"; this opens your Github's repository through your Gitpod's workspace in a browser in a new tab.
+    + Press at that same time "Control + Shift + R" to refresh your browser.
+    + Press at the same time "Control + S" to save the code you create in Gitpod's worksace; this will automatically save it in your applicable file in your Gitpod's workspace.
-    + Type in the Gitpod's terminal the command: "git add ." to add your project's code to your Gitpod's workspace.
+    + Type in the Gitpod's terminal the command: "git add ." to add your project's code that you have created during a working session of yours to your Gitpod's workspace.
     + Type in the Gitpod's terminal the command: "git commit -m "what code or styling you have created in your Gitpod's workspace in just a few words" to commit your project's code to your Gitpod's workspace.
     + Type in the Gitpod's terminal the command: "git push" to push and save your project's code in your Github's repository.
   + Via Github